AGM

 • In a timeshare building, there are 51 owned weeks (one per owner).
 The 52nd week is left unowned for maintenance, so each timeshare owner holds 1/51 of that building’s Ownership Interest.

-• Private owners, on the other hand, own an entire unit outright and therefore hold the full Ownership Interest for that building.
+• Non timeshare (private) owners, on the other hand, own an entire unit outright and therefore hold the full Ownership Interest for that building.

 Example